Welcome to the new KidsHealth website! See what is new.

 • Rewards For Managing Sleep Problems

 Rewards can really motivate a child to improve their behaviour.
-They work best if given soon after the behaviour, not after a few days.
+They work best when given soon after the behaviour, not days later.

-Tamariki (children) with restless legs have an uncomfortable feeling in their legs when trying to fall asleep.
-If your child has restless legs, find out how you can manage this.
+Tamariki (children) with restless legs may feel discomfort in their legs when trying to fall asleep.
+If your child has restless legs, find out how to manage it.

 • Night Terrors In Children